 Early experiences The psychotherapist, Bowlby, studied infant monkeys and found that when they were removed from their mothers at an early stage, they went through a cycle of emotions from rage, to despair and finally to detachment and apathy.
 If, as a child, you experienced trauma, neglect, abuse or a bereavement you are more likely to develop a mental health condition, like depression, later on in life.

 Women are 2 to 3 times more likely to have depression than men

 Who does depression affect?

-It could also be that hormonal fluctuations and the pressures women can find themselves under, caused by balancing work, family life and relationships could make women more likely to suffer with depression.
+Hormonal fluctuations and the pressures women can find themselves under, caused by balancing work, family life and relationships could make women more likely to suffer with depression.

 Serotonin is the ‘happy’ chemical, produced by the brain, that is often found in low levels in depressed people.
-Research found that decreased serotonin levels in women resulted in low moods and more cautious behaviour whereas in men it resulted in increased impulsiveness 2.
+Research found that decreased serotonin levels in women resulted in low moods and more cautious behaviour whereas in men it resulted in increased impulsiveness3.

 The depression test is an easy and anonymous way of finding out if the symptoms you are struggling with and how you are feeling is a result of depression.
 Your results may indicate wether you might benefit from treatment from one of our friendly clincians.